 - Packing list with the HS codes

-- Original export permit from the competent agencies in the event of exporting restricted goods
+- An original export permit from the competent agencies in the event of exporting restricted goods

-- A formal letter from the company requesting temporary export
+- A formal letter from the company requesting a temporary export

 Let us now understand the procedure to import goods in Dubai.